Want to find motivated sellers? You’re not the only one.

 So, why would a seller be motivated?

-More often than not, motivated sellers have experienced, or are experiencing, a life event that has created the need and urgency to sell their home.
-They’re looking to sooner rather than later.
-Here are just some of the common reasons, but by no means an exhaustive list.
+More often than not, motivated sellers have just experienced, or are currently experiencing, a life event that has created the need and urgency to sell their home.
+They’re looking to sell their home sooner rather than later.
+Here are just some of the common reasons people end up highly motivated to sell their property.
 Use your creativity to think of other situations.

 - Change in income: An owner might have lost a main source of income and needs to downsize, or they may have increased their income and are impatient to enjoy a new home that better fits their current needs or lifestyle.